ElvishElvis/cse152b-hw1-release/README.md

     - For more TMUX usages please refer to online tutorials like [https://linuxize.com/post/getting-started-with-tmux/](https://linuxize.com/post/getting-started-with-tmux/)

 -  Launch your pod
-    - `launch-scipy-ml-gpu.sh`

 #### [Option 2] On your own server
 Just launch TMUX.

 ### 2. Start training
-Now you can create conda env and do your training in there following Section 1.1
+Now you can create conda env and do your training in there.